Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 One reason Lieberman still matters is that she expanded what basketball authority could look like for women.

-The Hall of Fame now honors her not only as a player but within coaching history as well.
+The Hall of Fame now honors her as a player and within coaching history as well.
 Later Hall material describes her bench in the Naismith Coaches Circle and explicitly frames her as a figure who broke barriers as both player and coach.
 That is accurate, but it is still a little too gentle.
 Lieberman did more than break barriers.
 She normalized the idea that women could hold basketball knowledge in every room the sport had to offer: playing, coaching, analyzing, teaching, leading.

 Why Lieberman still matters